VueGWT/vue-gwt/README.md

 To create your Component, you must create a Class that extends `VueComponent`.
 All the public attributes and methods of this class will be accessible in your template.

-:warning: Don't forget to add the @JsType annotation to your class.
+:exclamation: Don't forget to add the @JsType annotation to your Class.
 This ensure that GWT doesn't change their name at compile time.

 ```java